Finding the best password manager is a great way to ensure your personal information remains yours alone.

-This is why you should find a provider that offers a mobile application with fingerprint identification to access your information.
-This will save you time and keep you protected.
+This is why you should find a provider that offers a mobile application with fingerprint authentication to access your information.
+Fingerprint authentication will save you time and keep you protected.

 4. Customer service/technical support

 There are two ways to measure a provider's reputation: service reliability and how they treat their customers.